anic17/anic17/README.md

 # anic17

-### Hello, I'm a person who loves to code in their free time.
 I mainly use C and batch.
  - I use Batch since March 2019
  - And C since August 2020

-### I'm currently working on <a style="text-decoration: none" href="https://github.com/anic17/Newtrodit">Newtrodit</a>, a console text editor written in C.
+## I'm currently working on <a style="text-decoration: none" href="https://github.com/anic17/Newtrodit">Newtrodit</a>, a console text editor written in C.
-Make sure to check out my other projects at my <a href="https://anic17.github.io" style="text-decoration: none">GitHub webpage</a>!
+Check out my other projects at my <a href="https://anic17.github.io" style="text-decoration: none">GitHub webpage</a>!

 # My GitHub stats: